togarashimayo/togarashimayo.github.io/content/more/visions-and-goals.md

 I liked it enough that I also applied the program's principles to my convention life, although my way of staying accountable is by publishing my visions (and goals) on my public-facing sites and profiles.

+## 2024 - 2025

+TBD

 ## 2023 - 2024

 ### Reduce the backlog (Jan-Aug)

-* Complete and run two backlogged panels from 2020 or older
+* Complete and run two backlogged panels from 2020 or older - 0.5 (Hunger Games vs. Battle Royale)
-* Complete and run two backlogged panels from 2021-2022
+* Complete and run two backlogged panels from 2021-2022 - 0
-* Complete and run a backlogged panel from 2023
+* Complete and run a backlogged panel from 2023 - 0
-* Konmari my backlog every month
+* Konmari my backlog every month - 0.5

 ### Toga Mayo ops (Jan-Aug)

 ☑️ Design and order my physical business cards
-* Commission a new PFP of my IRL self
+* Commission a new PFP of my IRL self - 0.5
-* Convert _Congoing on a Budget_ into a guide
+* Convert _Congoing on a Budget_ into a guide - 0.33
-* Convert _Panelling for Dummies_ into a guide
+* Convert _Panelling for Dummies_ into a guide - 0.4

 ### Upskill within and beyond the con circuit (Jan-Dec)

-* Obtain my AWS Certified Developer (Associate) credential
+* Obtain my AWS Certified Developer (Associate) credential - 0.44
-* Take a Udemy or LinkedIn Learning course on slide design
+* Take a Udemy or LinkedIn Learning course on slide design - 0
-* Take a Udemy course on improv or presentation skills
+* Take a Udemy course on improv or presentation skills - 0
-* Complete Tim Buchalka's Java 17 Masterclass Udemy course
+* Complete Tim Buchalka's Java 17 Masterclass Udemy course - 0.78

 ### Actually hit A2 German (Jan-Jun)